pierrotm777/ESP32C3-AFHDS2A_EXPRESS-LRS-TX/README.md

 Current focus:

 1. stable AFHDS2A transmission on ESP32-C3;
+1. CRSF work in progress;
-2. reliable telemetry reception from the FlySky FS-iA10B;
+1. reliable telemetry reception from the FlySky FS-iA10B;
-3. safe PPM/failsafe operation;
+1. safe PPM/failsafe operation;
-4. XANY/physical switch integration;
+1. XANY/physical switch integration;
-5. Bluetooth LE telemetry forwarding to an Android phone.
+1. Bluetooth LE telemetry forwarding to an Android phone.

 Feedback, telemetry captures and hardware test results are useful for further development.